WE RECOMMEND THAT YOU AVOID FILLER TREATMENTS 2 WEEKS BEFORE THE COVID VACCINE AND 4 WEEKS AFTER.

-The majority of dermal fillers used at FaceKind are ‘gel-like’ materials made up of hyaluronic acid; A natural component of our own skin.
-Hyaluronic acid is responsible for skin hydration and elasticity and this contributes to smooth, well-defined and plump features.
+Dermal fillers are made up of Hyaluronic acid; a naturally occurring sugar chain molecule found in all skin and soft tissues throughout the body.
+They are manufactured, usually through fermentation and cross-linking with hyaluronic acid proteins to produce a clear, sterile gel for injection into the skin.
+Hyaluronic acid is responsible for skin hydration and elasticity, and this contributes to smooth, well-defined and plump features.
 As we age, the amount of hyaluronic acid in our skin depletes, causing the skin to loose volume and sag.

 Non-surgical lip enhancement involves injecting soft filler to add volume to thin lips, regain plumpness and strengthen the outline of the lip border, often taken away by aging.
 It is believed that 50% of our lip volume depletes by the age of 50.
-Furthermore, lip filler treatment can correct asymmetry and create a more harmonious balance between the upper and lower lips.
+Furthermore, lip filler treatments can correct asymmetry and create a more harmonious balance between the upper and lower lips.
+Lip fillers are also a great treatment if you suffer with bar code lines in the white of the upper lip.
+The added structure resulting from lip fillers helps to support the upper lip and prevent worsening of bar-code lines.
 Results will generally last up to 6 months.

 Nose to mouth lines (Nasolabial folds)

 Often referred to as ‘smile lines’, Nasolabial folds are the creases than run from either side of the nose down towards the corners of the mouth.
-This occurs as a result of a reduction in fat pad as well as a loss of volume from the cheeks.
+This occurs because of a reduction in fat pad as well as a loss of volume from the cheeks.
 Results vary dependent on the type of filler, usually between 10-18 months.
+We will always look at the root cause of the naso-labial folds and where possible treat this first.
+E.g replace lost volume in the cheeks first, which often reduces the appearance of smile lines.
+The type of filler used here varies depending on the depth of the folds and we take on a ‘less is more approach’ with this treatment to maintain a natural looking result.

 Mouth to chin lines (Marionette lines)